torvalds/linux/Documentation/filesystems/ntfs3.rst

 References
 ==========
-- Commercial version of the NTFS driver for Linux. https://www.paragon-software.com/home/ntfs-linux-professional/
+- Commercial version of the NTFS driver for GNU/Linux. https://www.paragon-software.com/home/ntfs-linux-professional/

 - Direct e-mail address for feedback and requests on the NTFS3 implementation.